dipankar1415/share/AWS_Strands_vs_Bedrock_Agents_Medium.md

 # AWS Strands Agents vs Amazon Bedrock Agents: A Comparative Analysis

-*Based on Real-World Customer Interactions*

----

 ## Introduction

 In the rapidly evolving world of AI agents, AWS has introduced **AWS Strands Agents**, a new approach to building intelligent agent systems.
-This article compares AWS Strands Agents with the existing **Amazon Bedrock Agents**, highlighting their similarities, differences, pros, and cons based on real-world customer interactions.
+This article compares AWS Strands Agents with the existing **Amazon Bedrock Agents**, highlighting their similarities, differences, pros, and cons.

 ## The End Goal of Agents